 So do drop in and say hello!

-If you would like to enter, entries are now open and accessed through the Grassroots system, via the British Alpaca Society website (www.bas-uk.com).
-Entries close on April 30th, (or when the entry limit has been reached).
+Although entries are now closed, if you would like to enter for next year, entries open early March and accessed through the Grassroots system, via the British Alpaca Society website (www.bas-uk.com).

 Come along and join the fun – we look forward to seeing you there!